stazay/BG_ModInstaller/README.md

 2. Ensure they are all in .zip file format.
 3. If any desired mod is a lone .exe file (eg. from Gibberlings3);
 - Run them and extract them into a folder.
-- Next, place the contents of that file into another .zip file.
+- Next, place the contents of that file into another .zip file which should live in your source folder.
 4. Update mod_config.json to include the required parameters, like in the example provided.
 5. The first component installed for your very first mod should include the language parameter, eg. "2" for English.
 6. Run the code in ModInstaller.py.